LiskArchive/lisk-legacy-docs/administration/source.md

 To create a snapshot manually, perform the following steps:

-**Exmaple:** Creating a snapshot for Lisk Mainnet.
+**Example:** Creating a snapshot for Lisk Mainnet.

 > The template database should be the one defined in `components.storage.database` in the `config.json` file of Lisk Core.
-> Its recommended to document the current block height of the snapshot, and to include it in the snapshots' filename.
+> Its recommended to document the current block height of the snapshot and to include it in the snapshots' filename.

 ```bash
 npx pm2 stop lisk # stop Lisk Core node